This week, I’ve been focusing on Scrivener Links.

 So, rather than doing it, and redoing, over and over again, creating the TOC is best left until you are sure of the structure of your book.

-If you have any questions about compiling, or using Scrivener at all, register for my Simply Scrivener Special webinars.
-The next one is on Monday 22 August.
+If you have any questions about compiling, or using Scrivener at all, book a Simply Scrivener Special.

 The ScrivenerVirgin blog is a journey of discovery: